-Editor's Note: Below you will find a portion of our Fantasy Football Sleepers for 2016.
-If you'd like to read about all 46 sleepers, please click HERE to order our 2016 Pre-Season Draft Guide.
+Editor's Note: Below you will find a portion of our Fantasy Football Sleepers for 2017.
+If you'd like to read about all 48 sleepers, please click HERE

-The following DARKHORSE SLEEPER was posted on these pages LAST JUNE.
-It just goes to show you that sometimes these players pan out in a HUGE way…
+The following DARKHORSE SLEEPER was posted on these pages two summer's ago.
+It just goes to show you that sometimes these fantasy football players pan out in a HUGE way…

 Devonta Freeman (Atlanta) - Freeman made a minor impact as a rookie in 2014 playing behind veteran RB Steven Jackson, but with Jackson gone, Freeman ran with the first unit this spring and should start for the Falcons come September.
 That said, the Falcons remain primarily a passing team, and rookie RB Tevin Coleman will share touches with Freeman.
 In other words, Freeman will have to impress if he has any chance to win the starting full-time job outright and put Coleman on the bench.
 That makes him an interesting darkhorse fantasy sleeper this summer because he might have the talent to do just that.